 How Can I Access Files From Apps No Longer Supported in iOS 11?

-Categories: iPhone, iOS 11, Updates, Data Recovery | View Comments
+Categories: iOS 11, iPhone, Updates, Data Recovery | View Comments

 One major change in iOS 11 is that iOS no longer runs older 32-bit architecture apps.
 It's not likely that many of these apps will be updated, especially those that were no longer available on the App Store before iOS 11.
 We ourselves have a couple of apps that we removed from the App Store years ago and stopped development on.